sharkham/starter-generator/NOTES.md

 A Pokémon has a description
 A Pokémon has a (randomly generated) nature
 [bonus: A Pokémon has a (randomly generated) level]

+Sorting out what goes where:

+- Scraper class scrapes Pokémon list
+- Pokémon class makes objects out of these Pokémon
+- Something has to randomly pick 3
+- These are displayed to user
+- User picks a Pokémon
+- Scraper class scrapes detail Pokémon pages